Click the links below to view information about activities for this park.Camping

 Camping: Gorges State Park offers primitive camping in a spectacular natural environment.
 A favorite park for backpackers who are looking to get away from the beaten trail, campers will find solitude after the strenuous hike.

-Primitive camping is available near the southern boundary of Gorges State Park along the Foothills Trail.
-There are six designated backpack sites along the trail within the park boundary.
+Primitive camping is available from the Frozen Creek Access Area and the Grassy Ridge Access Area.
+There are six designated backpack sites along the Foothills Trail near the southern boundary of Gorges State Park.
+These sites are free of charge and are available on a first-come, first-served basis.
+They are not reservable.
 Access to the Foothills Trail at Gorges State Park is at the Frozen Creek parking lot.
 Follow the square yellow markers on the Cane Brake Trail.

 For additional information on the Foothills Trail, contact the Foothills Trail Conference on the "Links" page.

-Fishing and Boating: With rainbow and brown trout, as well as smallmouth bass, the waters of Gorges State Park beckon fishermen to try their luck.
+Fishing and Boating: Rainbow trout, brown trout and smallmouth bass can be found in the waters of Gorges State Park.
+Fishermen who are up to the challenge of fishing in remote locations, are invited to try their luck.
 All streams and rivers in the park are designated Wild Trout Waters.
 Regulations of the N.C.
 Wildlife Resources Commission apply.
-Although the park contains a variety of fish habitats, fishermen should exercise caution and stay away from waterfalls.
-Due to the rugged nature of the park and swift water currents, no swimming is allowed in rivers and creeks.
-Lake Jocassee, a deep lake straddling the North and South Carolina border, is a haven for trout and bass fishermen.
-Boat access is available within Devil's Fork State Park in South Carolina.
+Anglers should exercise caution and stay away from waterfalls.
+Due to the rugged nature of the park and swift water currents, no swimming is allowed in rivers, creeks or ponds.
+Bearwallow Creek and Toxaway River both flow through the center of the park.
+Lake Jocassee, a deep lake straddling the North and South Carolina border is a haven for trout and bass fishermen.
+Boat access is available at Devil’s Fork State Park in South Carolina.

 Waterfall overlook: This overlook is accessible from the Grassy Ridge Access.
 The trail begins near the parking lot and is blazed with blue circles.
 The trail leads to a small observation platform overlooking a long cascade on Bearwallow Creek.